With the right experts steering the way, things will get much better; with the wrong elitists in charge, we're doomed.

 Meanwhile, in the good old USA, we keep fighting over expanding our approaches to poverty.
 Things were working just fine until we declared war on it:

 That doesn’t stop us from continuing to have debates over cheaper education and cheaper healthcare.
 But how have our efforts in those areas “fixed” those problems, and why do we keep needing more reform?
-The things that we intervene on the most and where prices are rising the most, and innovation is thwarted.
-Meanwhile, in less regulated areas of the economy, prices relative to performance are working in consumers favor, and still, the producers are thriving:
+The things that we intervene on the most are where prices are rising the most, and innovation is thwarted.
+Meanwhile, in less regulated areas of the economy, prices relative to performance are working in consumers’ favor, and still, the producers are thriving:

 The War on Fat